codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 ## Limitations of pipeline/step hooks

-With the current implementation of hooks, the following limitations are known:
+With the current implementation of hooks, the following limitations are present:

 * [Codefresh variables]({{site.baseurl}}/docs/codefresh-yaml/variables/) are not interpolated inside hook segments
 * The [debugger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/debugging-pipelines/) cannot inspect commands inside hook segments